fsesma/fsesma/README.md

 - 👋 Hi, I’m @fsesmajr
-- 👀 I’m interested in software engineering for cloud computing, aerospace, and video game applications.
+- 👀 I’m interested in software engineering for cloud computing, aerospace, and gaming.
 - 🌱 I’m currently learning HTML/CSS, JavaScript, React, and more Python.
 - 💞️ I’m looking to collaborate on independent video game projects!